 • Attend our Art Education Association’s fall conference.

-I didn’t achieve all my goals (the ones without the √) but establishing goals did allow me to prioritize my energy.
-For example, after dialogue with the English department for a couple of years, I was successful in publishing a school art and literary magazine, which the school used to have.
-My art club was thrilled to take on the endeavor which was several years in the planning.
-Writing the goal down kept it moving toward becoming real rather than languishing in my head as something I would like to do.
+I didn’t achieve all my goals (the ones without the √), but establishing goals did allow me to prioritize my energy.
+For example, after engaging in dialogue with the English department for a couple of years, I successfully published a school art and literary magazine, which the school had previously discontinued.
+My art club was thrilled to take on the endeavor, which had been in the planning for several years.
+Writing the goal down helped it move toward becoming a reality rather than languishing in my head as something I would like to do.

-While the goal to “maintain and improve the quality of Advanced Placement classes” may seem vague, here are tangible steps I took to implement the goal.
-I developed a program where I met with every single AP student after school in the first few weeks of the year and we looked over their summer work and past classwork.
-We set goals for their score and wrote down a path to succeeding at those goals.
+Although the goal of “maintain and improve the quality of Advanced Placement classes” may seem vague, I have taken tangible steps to implement it.
+I developed a program where I met with every single AP student after school in the first few weeks of the year, and we looked over their summer work and past classwork.
+We set goals for their score and outlined and documented a path to achieve those goals in writing.
 Those meetings were the best thing I did for the Advanced Placement program at my school.
-My students referred to the digital notes we took together in the meeting all year long.
+My students referred to the digital notes we took together in the meeting throughout the year.

 Incorporating literacy into my curriculum; evidence is artist statements, critiques, and reading articles.